DustinOlsen/v01dworksAPI/API_DOCUMENTATION.md

   ```

 ### 2. List All Sites
-Returns a list of all site IDs that have data stored.
+Returns a list of all site IDs that have data stored, along with their authentication status.

 - **URL**: `/sites`
 - **Method**: `GET`